neoforged/.github/primers/1.21.9/index.md

     - `WeatheringLanternBlock` - The block for weathering lanterns.
     - `WeatheringLightningRodBlock` - The block for the weathering lightning rod.
 - `net.minecraft.world.level.block.entity`
+    - `BaseContainerBlockEntity#isLocked` - Returns whether the block entity has a lock.
     - `CopperGolemStatueBlockEntity` - The block entity for the copper golem statue.
     - `ListBackedContainer` - A container that is baked by a list of items.
     - `ShelfBlockEntity` - The block entity for the shelf.
 - `net.minecraft.world.level.block.state.BlockBehaviour#shouldChangedStateKeepBlockEntity`, `$BlockStateBase#shouldChangedStateKeepBlockEntity` - Returns whether the block entity should be kept if the block is changed to a different block.
 - `net.minecraft.world.level.block.state.properties.SideChainPart` - The location of where the chain of an object is connected to.
+- `net.minecraft.world.level.chunk`
+    - `Configuration` - Configures what type of pallete should be created.
+    - `PalettedContainerFactory` - A factory for constructing paletted containers using the provided strategies.
+    - `PalettedContainerRO#bitsPerEntry` - Returns the number of bits needed to represent an entry.
+    - `PaletteResize#noResizeExpected` - Returns a resizer that throws an exception.
 - `net.minecraft.world.level.levelgen`
     - `Beardifier#EMPTY` - An instance with no pieces or junctions.
     - `DensityFunction#invert` - Inverts the density output by putting the result one over the value.